JeanCarl00s/JeanCarl00s/README.md

  My name is Jean Carlos, I'm from Brazil.
 I'm learning programming .

-I am studying alone with courses like Rocketseat's Next Level Week and other courses.
+I am studying by myself with courses like Rocketseat's Next Level Week and other courses.
 I want to work with that in the future developing for web and mobile devices.

 -  👨‍🎓 I'm 17 years old
 - 📍 Louveira - SP